Disability Support Work during COVID-19 – Survey Findings

 Research from the University of Melbourne and UNSW Canberra has important findings on how to prevent COVID-19 transmission in the disability community.

-A new research report Disability Support Workers: The Forgotten Workforce in COVID-19 describes the findings from a national survey of 357 disability support workers (DSWs) conducted online between May and June 2020.
+The research report Disability Support Workers: The Forgotten Workforce in COVID-19 describes the findings from a national on-line survey of 357 disability support workers (DSWs) conducted between May and June 2020.